 | Walker Sands | B2B brands wanting integrated marketing and PR support | Demand generation, branding, public relations, web, content |

-| Directive | SaaS and revenue-focused teams with strong paid and organic growth goals | Paid media, SEO, CRO, performance marketing |
+| Directive | SaaS and revenue-focused teams with paid and organic growth goals | Paid media, SEO, CRO, performance marketing |

 | Ironpaper | B2B companies looking for lead generation tied to sales outcomes | Lead generation, content, web strategy, sales enablement |